mikependon/RepoDB.NET/pages/features/tracing.md

 This is the feature that would allow you to log, audit and debug the command execution context (ie: SQL Statement, Parameters, Elapsed Time) via [TraceLog](/class/tracelog) class.
 It also allows you to cancel the existing execution before even the actual execution via [CancellableTraceLog](/class/cancellabletracelog) class.

-A corresponding method in the trace class will be hit by the debugger when you call the `IDbConnection` extended method (or any of the `Repository` method), only if the trace class is passed or injected.
+A corresponding method in the trace class will be hit by the debugger when you call the `IDbConnection` extended method (or any of the `Repository` method), only if the trace object is passed or injected.

 To be more precise, if you call the [Insert](/operation/insert) operation, the `BeforeInsert` and `AfterInsert` method of the trace class will be invoked.
 There you can add the breakpoint to enable the debugging.